marionuevo/fsnd-p1-movieTrailerWebsite/README.md

 Then, run `python entertainment_center.py` and a browser will be launched contaning the Website containing generated index.html file.

+Alternatively, you could view a live demo of this project [here]().

 ## Usage

-Browse the different movies and click over the movie in irder to watch its trailer.
+Browse the different movies and click over a movie in order to watch its trailer.

-## Custom changes done beyond requested features
+### Custom changes done beyond requested features

 - Added modal fade.
 - Added radial gradient background.
 - Added transparent (rgba) hover effect.
 - Changed to Open Sans font, loaded using javascript to not block content loading.
 - Added extra Movie fields: director, year.
+- Changed generated HTML file to `index.html`.